iCliniq Logo

 Patient's Query

-Thank you for replying.
-Yes, I had two treadmill tests, ECG, and a 24-hour heart monitor two years back.
-I do have occasional reflux and IBS symptoms as well.
-I do not smoke, and I have not drunk in three weeks.
-I actually ran 5 miles yesterday and 6.2 today.
-I usually only notice the symptoms after exercise has stopped.
-Only when I think about it, do I notice it while running.
+Yes, I had two treadmill tests, an ECG, and a 24-hour heart monitor two years ago.
+I do experience occasional reflux and IBS (irritable bowel syndrome) symptoms as well.
+I do not smoke, and I have not had a drink in three weeks.
+I actually ran 5 miles yesterday and 6.2 miles today.
+I usually only notice the symptoms after I have stopped exercising.
+I only seem to notice them during running if I consciously think about it.

 Hello,